 - At Oshu'gun, the real Rulkan and the other ancestors told Ner'zhul that he was being manipulated by Kil'jaeden.
 Vulnerable and in despair, Ner'zhul was captured right after by Gul'dan's followers, who would treat him as little more than a slave.

 - Kil'jaeden urged Gul'dan to unite the Horde under one strong and reliable leader, and so he convinced the clan chieftains to vote for Blackhand as their warchief.

 - When in command, Blackhand ordered the construction of the Citadel, later known as Hellfire Citadel, and organized the various clans into specific roles within the Horde.
 He also named Eitrigg, Orgrim Doomhammer (Durotan's childhood friend) and Varok Saurfang as his lieutenants in the Blackrock clan.

-- Led by Gromm Hellscream, the orcs gathered at a mountain near the Citadel to drink the blood of Mannoroth at Gul'dan's urging.
+- Led by Grom Hellscream, the orcs gathered at a mountain near the Citadel to drink the blood of Mannoroth at Gul'dan's urging.

 - Durotan forbid the Frostwolves from drinking after having received an anonymous message from Ner'zhul, while Orgrim refused out of suspicion for the growing corruption of the orcs and Draenor.

 - Those who did drink the blood were driven into a ferocious bloodlust, and marched against Shattrath as Gul'dan infused the mountain with fel energy, transforming it into the Throne of Kil'jaeden.

 - Over the course of a few months, the Horde eradicated nearly every draenei living on Draenor.